Statfjord oil field: Production

 Statoil has planned the "late life" of the field and expects to ultimately recover 68% of Oil in Place. but more than 60% have been produced already, leaving modest oil reserves in the order of 300 Moilbbl, so the focus will now be placed on extracting the associated natural gas that had been re-injected into the field all over its life.
 As a mainly natural gas producer, Statfjord is scheduled to remain active until 2032.

 Statfjord oil spill

 In December 2007, thousands of tonnes of oil were spilled into the North Sea during the loading of a tanker at the Statfjord oil field.
 The spill, estimated at 21,750 barrels (approx 3,000 metric tons), was the country's second largest ever, according to Norway's oil safety authority.
 The accident happened in rough weather while the tanker Navion Britannica was loading oil from a storage buoy, according to the operator Equinor.
+Production had not been affected.